-Programming Tutorials from Made With Code from Google: In June, Google announced Made With Code, an ambitious project with the goal to encourage girls to pursue careers in computer science.
-The Made With Code projects are easy-to-follow, and if your kids are completely new to coding, don't fret.
+Programming Tutorials From Made With Code by Google: Google's Made With Code project has a mission of encouraging girls to pursue careers in computer science.
+The Made With Code projects are easy to follow, and if your kids are completely new to coding, don't fret.
 There's something for both intermediate and beginning coders.
-Plus, there are even more tutorials in the Resources section, with more to come.
+Plus, there are even more tutorials in the Resources section with new offerings released periodically.

 Best Apps and Websites for Learning Programming and Coding: This resource from Common Sense Media, featured on their Graphite platform, provides insightful reviews of popular programming tools.
-All of the reviews on the site are done by teachers, and they're based on ease-of-use, quality, and engagement, among others.
+All of the reviews on the site are by teachers, and they're based on ease of use, quality, and engagement, among other criteria.

 EdSurge Guide: Teaching Kids to Code: EdSurge produced this comprehensive guide for parents.
-It's a trove of interesting and useful articles like "Teaching Coding: Where Do You Start?" and the guide also features information for more than 50 tools that you can use with your kids.
+It's a trove of interesting and useful articles like "Teaching Coding: Where Do You Start?"
+The guide also features information for more than 50 tools that you can use with your kids.

 Still looking for some ideas?
-Here are a few more sources to learn about the benefits of learning coding skills and help your kids start programming.
+Here are a few more sources about the benefits of learning coding skills to help your kids start programming: